-30. The proposed amendment of the 1990 Ordinance to clarify the functions of churchwardens, parish councils and archdeacons in relation to the maintenance and repair of heritage items is not the only measure undertaken or proposed to be undertaken to manage the risk that a church property listed on the State Heritage Register will not be maintained and repaired in accordance with the minimum standards.

-31. The Standing Committee has allocated funds of \$250,000 in 2002 which will be available to be used to maintain and repair heritage items should the funds of a church or parish be insufficient.
+- 29. The proposed amendment of the 1990 Ordinance to clarify the functions of churchwardens, parish councils and archdeacons in relation to the maintenance and repair of heritage items is not the only measure undertaken or proposed to be undertaken to manage the risk that a church property listed on the State Heritage Register will not be maintained and repaired in accordance with the minimum standards. - 30.
+Funds of about \$500,000 have been allocated to be used to maintain and repair state heritage items should the funds of a church or parish be insufficient.